 The nomination criteria for each award are outlined below.
 The shortlist and winners will be selected by a panel of students with support from a member of staff from UEL Students' Union and UEL.

 Once you've read the notes and the criteria below, you can submit your nomination here.
+The deadline for receipt of nominations is 23:59 on Mon 22 April 2019.

 The Imaginative Thinker award for creative teaching